Microsoft Teams Link Preview — URL Unfurl Guide & Fix

 Confirm the image is accessible — open your

-og:imageURL in a private browser window.
-If it doesn't load, Teams can't fetch it either.Test with TryUnfurl — paste your URL at TryUnfurl to see the detected og: tags, image dimensions, and any issues — without needing to post in a real Teams channel.
+og:imageURL in a private browser window with no cookies.
+If it doesn't load there, Teams can't fetch it either.Test with TryUnfurl — paste your URL at TryUnfurl to see the detected Open Graph tags, image dimensions, and any issues — without needing to post in a real Teams channel.

-Re-paste the link in Teams — Teams does not have a standalone cache-clearing tool.
-Paste the URL into a new chat or message to trigger a fresh unfurl.
-If the preview was missing before and you've now fixed the tags, the next paste should show the correct preview.
+Re-paste the link in Teams — Teams does not expose a cache-clearing tool.
+Pasting the URL into a new chat or message triggers a fresh URL unfurl.
+If the preview was missing before and you've fixed the tags, the next paste should show the correct preview.

 Teams vs. Slack: Key Differences